orobardet/gitlab-ci-linter/README.md

 > But moving the executable will broke commit in these repo until you manually remove the hook and reinstall it => Not so good...
 > Conclusion: install the tool in a safe and viable place :)

+> **Note for Windows users:** Windows require administrator privileges to create symbolic links.
+So the `gitlab-ci-linter install`
+> command will only work if run with administrator privileges.

 It won't be able to self install if a `.git/hooks/pre-commit` already exists (and is not a link to itself).

 Self uninstall will only works if `.git/hooks/pre-commit` is a link to itself.